 Section 11.06.
 NON-CONFORMING USE – BUILDING DAMAGED BY FIRE, ETC.

 Any non-conforming use or non-conforming building which has been destroyed or damaged by fire, explosion, Act of God, or by public enemy to the extent of one hundred (100%) percent of its State Equalized Valuation, exclusive of the foundation at the time such damage occurred, shall thereafter be made to conform with the provisions of this Ordinance.
 Where such destruction or damage has occurred, removal of the non-conforming use of a building also shall eliminate the non-conforming use status of the land on which said building is located.
-If such damage is less than one hundred (100%) percent of its State Equalized Valuation before said damage occurred, exclusive of the foundation, then such structure may be restored to the same nonconforming use or non-conforming building as existed before such damage, provided that such restoration shall be subject to the approval of the Board of Appeals.
+If such damage is less than one hundred (100%) percent of its State Equalized Valuation before said damage occurred, exclusive of the foundation, then such structure may be restored to the same non-conforming use or non-conforming building as existed before such damage, provided that such restoration shall be subject to the approval of the Zoning Board of Appeals.
 Said restoration shall be commenced within one (1) year of the date of such partial destruction and shall be diligently carried on to completion.

 Section 11.07.
-CHANGE OF TENANCY OR OWNERSHIP.
-There may be a change in tenancy, ownership or management of an existing non-conforming use, provided there is no change in the nature or character of such non-conforming use.
+CHANGE OF TENANCY OR OWNERSHIP

+There may be a change in tenancy, ownership, or management of an existing non-conforming use, provided there is no change in the nature or character of such non-conforming use.